 This program is rooted in the strength of the scriptures and guided by the principle of self-determination.
 We learn and teach about suicide prevention so we can become informed and be effective partners in developing and implementing community-based suicide prevention strategies.
 It also focuses on healing for our communities and innovative ways to raise the self-esteem of Indigenous people, especially our young people.
 Several prevention models have been developed:

 - Indigenous Healthy Pathways (healing from historical trauma)

 - Music for the Spirit (raising self-esteem through music)

 - Indigenous Catechist Training (restoring the faith and formation of Indigenous people)

 - Breaking the Silence, Brightening the Spirit (Talking Circles for survivors of suicide)

-Ours is not a “one size fits all” approach.
+Ours is not a “one-size-fits-all” approach.
 We help communities discern which prevention programs are best for them.
-Networks of lay and ordained volunteers are already being trained and supported in accessible suicide prevention programs, based in Indigenous culture.
+Networks of lay and ordained volunteers are very important to developing and maintaining a strategy for suicide prevention.
+Our personnel are there to support accessible suicide prevention programs, rooted in Indigenous culture.

 We do our work in partnership with tribal councils, governments, health and social service agencies, community groups, and faith groups.
-Our national partners include the Canadian Association for Suicide Prevention and the Centre for Suicide Prevention, which offers the River of Life online training program.
 In the future, we hope to forge partnerships with urban Indigenous ministries.